UNIVERSITY OF WISCONSIN River Falls

 The UW-River Falls Chancellor issues this policy in accordance with the Administrative Policy process.

 The Division of Technology Services is responsible for the administration of this policy.

 Request an exception to this policy by writing to email@example.com.

 Failure to adhere to the provisions of this policy may result in appropriate disciplinary action as provided under existing procedures applicable to students, faculty, and staff, and/or civil or criminal prosecution.

 Wireless cellular and smart telephones, like any other State-owned equipment, assigned to an employee are done so for valid, job-related reasons.
 No equipment so assigned should be considered as part of a State benefit program.
 All individuals using a wireless handheld device while in the capacity of the State (whether State provided or not) shall be responsible for complying with this policy.

-The Assistant Chancellor for Administration and Finance is responsible for ensuring compliance with this policy.
-The Division of Technology Services will assist the Vice Chancellor by providing information concerning equipment and service assignments, usage patterns and rate plans.
+The Assistant Chancellor for Business and Finance is responsible for ensuring compliance with this policy.
+The Division of Technology Services will assist the Assistant Chancellor by providing information concerning equipment and service assignments, usage patterns and rate plans.
 The Division of Technology Services will be coordinating all auditing of services as required by this policy.

 Colleges, units and departments are responsible for complying with this policy.